meteorhacks/meteorhacks.github.io/_posts/2014-06-13-subscriptions-manager-is-here.md

 ---
 layout: blog
-title: "Subscriptions Manager is Here"
+title: "Subscriptions Manager is Here!"
 category: blog
 summery: "Long awaited Subscriptions Manager is here.
 Now you can use it with any Meteor app."
 ---